- Find a Trail

-From Confluence Park, head north and use the crosswalk at Dublin Road.
-Once across the road, the trail travels north on the west side of the Olentangy River.
-At some points the trail is very close to the river, and flood warnings are posted.
-After passing under several highways, the trail becomes quieter, meandering along the river bank under light tree cover.
+The Olentangy Trail begins west of downtown Columbus at a connection with the Scioto Greenway Trail on the south side of US 33; head north from there, using the well-marked crosswalk at the busy road.
+Once across the road, the route continues north on the west side of the Olentangy River.
+At some points, the path is very close to the river and flood warnings are posted.
+After passing under several highways, the trail becomes quieter, meandering along the riverbank under light tree cover.
 The sound of flowing water drowns out some of the city noise.

-Through campus—roughly 1 mile—you may want to dismount if traveling by bike and walk.
-A local landmark rises on the right side of the trail in this section.
-Ohio Stadium, or the Horseshoe, as locals call it, is the home of the Ohio State Buckeyes football team.
-The trail then passes under the new Lane Avenue Bridge, a striking structure with an amazing cable-stayed design.
-The anchorages for the bridge cables are 47 tons each, making them the largest pieces of steel ever galvanized.
+As you traverse The Ohio State University campus—roughly 1 mile—you may want to dismount and walk if traveling by bike.
+Along the way, spot many trail connectors that provide access to the campus.
+A local landmark rises on the right side: Ohio Stadium, or the Horseshoe as locals call it, home of the Ohio State Buckeyes football team.
+The trail then passes under the Lane Avenue Bridge, a striking structure with an amazing cable-stayed design.

-Unmarked neighborhood trails feed into the bikeway periodically.
-Near mile 4, the university's wetland research area flanks the west side of the route.
-Feel free to take a self-guided tour of the native plants and wetland habitat.
-A short stretch takes you on a well-marked route over city streets in Clintonville before you travel though Whetstone Park and the Park of Roses.
-Whetstone offers playgrounds, picnic pavilions, baseball fields, basketball courts and 136 acres of facilities and nature areas.
-The 11-acre Park of Roses is a park within a park, with more than 11,000 rose bushes.
+Unmarked neighborhood paths periodically feed into the Olentangy Trail, and near mile 4, the university’s wetland research area flanks the west side of the route.
+Stop to take a self-guided tour of the native plants and wetland habitat.
+Just north of Clinton-Como Park, follow a short stretch on a well-marked route over city streets before rejoining the off-road trail again at Northmoor Park (near the corner of Olentangy Boulevard and Northmoor Place).
+Farther along, Whetstone Park offers restrooms and a drinking fountain at the Park of Roses, a 13-acre park within a park with more than 12,000 roses and other flora.